NVIDIA/TensorRT-Model-Optimizer/_sources/guides/_pytorch_quantization.rst.txt

 refer to :any:`quantization-configs` for the list of quantization configs supported by default.
 You may also define your own quantization config as described in :ref:`customizing quantizer config <customize_quantizer_config>`.

-ModelOpt supports algorithms such as AWQ, SmoothQuant or max for calibration.
+ModelOpt supports algorithms such as AWQ, SmoothQuant, SVDQuant or max for calibration.
 Please refer to :meth:`mtq.calibrate <modelopt.torch.quantization.model_quant.calibrate>` for more details.

 The forward loop is used to pass data through the model in-order to collect statistics for calibration.